-I’m greeted by Howie Franklin at the Cape Fear Regional Jetport, where he is currently the director, with a firm handshake, warm smile, New York drawl and his chocolate lab, Daphne.
-“Up until her recent 15-year-old retirement, Daphne helped scare off the birds and wildlife from the airfield and would meet and greet the arriving crew and passengers with a wagging tail,” Franklin tells me while still holding onto my hand.
+I'm greeted by Howie Franklin at the Cape Fear Regional Jetport, where he is currently the director, with a firm handshake, warm smile, New York drawl, and his chocolate lab, Daphne.
+"Up until her 15-year-old retirement, Daphne helped scare off the birds and wildlife from the airfield and would meet and greet the arriving crew and passengers with a wagging tail," Franklin tells me while holding my hand.
 I already know I like this guy.

 Born and raised in Bayport, Long Island, the son of a New York-area marina and deli owner, Franklin spent his summers on Fire Island.
 It's a thin strip of a barrier island—a half-mile sliver of sandy beach separating the Great South Bay from the Atlantic Ocean.
 On Fire Island, Franklin grew up surrounded by the glitz and glamor of the celebrity vacation haven for the rich and famous of the 50s and 60s.

-Irving Berlin, Fanny Brice, Truman Capote (who is rumored to have written “Breakfast at Tiffany’s” one summer on the island), Tennessee Williams, Jimmy Durante, Woody Allen, Andy Warhol—all made their way there.
+Irving Berlin, Fanny Brice, Truman Capote (rumored to have written "Breakfast at Tiffany's" one Summer on the island), Tennessee Williams, Jimmy Durante, Woody Allen, and Andy Warhol—all made their way there.

 "Marilyn Monroe would spend summers in a house just down from where I lived.
 My friends and I would try and peek through the impenetrable, high hedge that surrounded her house.
 We couldn’t see a thing, but we sure could imagine what was going on behind there,” laughs Howie.
 “The fragrance of Privet hedge flowers in bloom still takes me back there in an instant."

 On this small, sleepy enclave is also where Howie Franklin learned the art of talking to people.
-You see, on Fire Island there are no cars, never have been.
-But there were, and still are, little red wagons, and Franklin would shuffle people’s luggage to and from the ferry dock and tote the guests’ bags to their rented villas for a quarter or two.
-He had a front-row seat to all the comings and goings on the island and his first introduction to famous folks.
+You see, on Fire Island, there are no cars, never have been.
+But there were, and still are, little red wagons and Franklin would shuffle people's luggage to and from the ferry dock and tote the guests' bags to their rented villas for a quarter or two.
+So he had a front-row seat to all the comings and goings on the island and his first introduction to famous folks.

-The Talisman was the kind of place where, on any given summer evening, Samba music would emanate from hidden loudspeakers, and an endless Conga-cum-bongo drum line would weave its way across the clubhouse grounds and into the pool.
-Princes, billionaires and movie stars vacationed at the Talisman, and Franklin soaked it all in.
+The Talisman was where Samba music would emanate from hidden loudspeakers on any given summer evening, and an endless Conga-cum-bongo drum line would weave its way across the clubhouse grounds and into the pool.
+Princes, billionaires, and movie stars vacationed at the Talisman, and Franklin soaked it all in.

-“I learned important lessons being around those people that invaded our island in the summer.
-I learned they were real people,” says Franklin.
-“They feel.
+"I learned important lessons being around those people that invaded our island in the Summer.
+First, I learned they were real people," says Franklin.
+"They feel.
 They care.
-In fact, those people were wealthier and more powerful than many of the passengers I would eventually serve on Air Force One; a fact that made life a little easier when it came to working for presidents.”
+In fact, those people were wealthier and more powerful than many of the passengers I would eventually serve on Air Force One, a fact that made life a little easier when it came to working for presidents."

-It was during his time spent at the Talisman that Franklin really learned about food, catering and logistics.
+During his time at the Talisman, Franklin learned about food, catering, and logistics.
 The food on the elaborate menus featured dishes from all over the world, prepared by international chefs.
-The stories Franklin could tell about the Talisman, the chefs and the food could fill a book.
-Eventually he was promoted to food “buyer” for the kitchen.
-“We would take the water taxi over to the main island (Sayville) and go into the grocery store with the weekend menu.
-We would buy what we needed, and then we would box up the food and taxi back to the yacht club.”
+The stories Franklin could tell about the Talisman, the chefs, and the food could fill a book.
+Eventually, he was promoted to food "buyer" for the kitchen.
+"We would take the water taxi to the main island (Sayville) and go into the grocery store with the weekend menu.
+We would buy what we needed, and then we would box up the food and taxi back to the yacht club."

-It was pretty much the perfect life until he received a draft notice for Vietnam.
-Deciding to join the Air Force—“because it was the only branch of the military where the enlisted man was not the primary resource being shot,”—put steps into motion that would send Franklin on the ride of his life.
+It was the perfect life until he received a draft notice for Vietnam.
+Deciding to join the Air Force—"because it was the only branch of the military where the enlisted man was not the primary resource being shot"—put steps into motion that would send Franklin on the ride of his life.

-The Air Force placed Franklin into food services and onto a journey that would take him to South Dakota and dishwashing for thousands; off to Guam to feed the flight crews on B52s; to cooking and serving Generals and high ranking officials; and through it all, he rose quickly through the ranks, becoming a member of the famous 89thWing.
+The Air Force placed Franklin into food services and onto a journey that would take him to South Dakota and dishwashing for thousands.
+Then off to Guam to feed the flight crews on B52s.
+And to cooking and serving Generals and high-ranking officials.
+Through it all, he rose quickly through the ranks, becoming a member of the famous 89thWing.
 He served under Henry Kissinger during the shuttle diplomacy missions and finally walked up the stairs of Air Force One to serve President Ford.
 By the time Bill Clinton was elected president, Franklin had made history.
 He became the first U.S. Air Force flight attendant to serve five U.S. presidents aboard Air Force One.

-As a writer with a particular interest in food and history and how they bind us together, I want to hear all about the food from Franklin.
+As a writer interested in food and history and how they bind us together, I want to hear all about the food from Franklin.
 Sure, there are the big stories: the politics, the history made on board, the famous folks, the jokes…but really, I want to know about the real stuff.

 The food, the drink, the music.